After months of teasers, David Beckham’s new documentary series from Academy Award–winning director Fisher Stevens is out on Netflix.

 Titled ‘BECKHAM’, the four part series gives fans never-before-seen insights into who Beckham actually is and features interviews from family, friends, and football figures who’ve been part of his journey.

 Not only does it take a look at the former footballers career from the start, but it also follows his relationship with his wife Victoria, who was a Spice Girl when the couple first met in the Manchester United Players Lounge, back in 1997.

-While most of us expect to receive just one engagement ring, Victoria Beckham has racked up a collection of 15 since her husband, David, first proposed in 1998.
+While most of us expect to receive just one engagement ring, Victoria has racked up a collection of 15 since David first proposed in 1998.

-To find out exactly how much her 15 rings are worth, our diamond expert, Max Stone, took a close look at each piece and gave them an estimated valuation for 2021.
+To find out exactly how much her 15 rings are worth, Steven Stone’s leading diamond expert, Maxwell Stone, has taken a close look at each piece and given them an estimated valuation.

 “After looking at the entire collection, it looks to be worth over £32,000,000.
 Whilst some of the jewels were purchased more than 10 years ago, when valued today, they are worth a lot more due to the rarity, and the rise in market value.”